madaanp/Stylize-me/README.md

 --------------------------------------------------------------------------------------------------------------------------------
-Please Note: The previously added input 2D images for "Stylize-me project", their generated .txt files and their respective outputs are already cleaned from the folder as per instructions.
-However, my own generated PiFuHD Google Drive folder couldn't be uploaded to Blackboard as its size was more than 1GB.
-Hence, I have added commands in PiFuHD mesh generation .ipynb notebook to clone PiFuHD and pose estimation repository at your end.
-In case of any queries, please feel free to confirm.
+Please Note: The previously added input 2D images for "Stylize-me project", their generated .txt files and their respective outputs are already cleaned from the folder.
+Moreover, I have added commands in PiFuHD mesh generation .ipynb notebook to clone PiFuHD and pose estimation repository at your end.
+In case of any queries, please feel free to reach out.